Frequently Asked Questions

 A termination (historically known as an abortion) is a way of ending a pregnancy.
 There are two methods of termination; surgical and medical.

-A surgical termination is a simple procedure using gentle suction to remove the pregnancy tissue from the uterus.
+A surgical termination is a simple procedure using gentle suction under ultrasound guidance to remove the pregnancy tissue from the uterus.
 It is performed under general anaesthetic at a specialised clinic or hospital by a qualified doctor.
 The procedure is commonly known as a D&C.

 A medical termination is when medication is used to end a pregnancy.
-It provides an alternative to a surgical termination for women during the early weeks of pregnancy, ideally around 4-7 weeks.
-Medical terminations are only available at specialised clinics and hospitals and legally can only be done up to 9 weeks (63 day pregnancy).
+They provide an alternative to surgical termination in the first nine weeks of pregnancy.
+They are best performed at specialised clinics.

 I’ve decided to have a termination... what next?